Optimal Algorithm for the Planar Two-Center Problem: Introduction

 \section{Introduction}

-In this paper, we present an optimal algorithm for finding two smallest congruent disks whose union contains all input points.
-This problem is a special case of the $k$-center problem.
-Given a set $S$ of $n$ points in the plane, the \emph{planar $k$-center problem} asks for $k$ smallest congruent disks whose union contains $S$.
-The $k$-center problem is \textsf{NP}-hard if $k$ is given as a part of the input.
-The best known algorithm for the $k$-center problem takes $n^{O(\sqrt{k})}$ time~\cite{k-center}.
-For the special case that $k=1$, the 1-center problem can be solved in $O(n)$ time for any fixed dimension~\cite{Megiddo-linear}.
+Given a set $S$ of $n$ points in the plane, the \emph{planar $k$-center} problem asks for $k$ smallest congruent disks in the plane whose union contains $S$.
+Planar $k$-center is NP-hard if $k$ is given as part of the input.
+The best known algorithm for the problem takes $n^{O(\sqrt{k})}$ time~\cite{k-center}.